Ashanks70/Circuitpython/README.md

 ## Hello_CircuitPython

-testing123

 ### Description & Code

-This code makes a LED blink at random intervals with random colors.
+This code makes a LED slowly increase in color and slowly becomes more green.

-Here's how you make code look like code:
 ```python
 import board
 import neopixel